michalakos/file-storage/README.md

    ```

 ## TODOs:
-* Allow renaming of files
 * Compress files when uploading
-* If user has uploaded file of the same name as him if he wants it overwritten
 * Custom exceptions
 * Implement limit for storage per user
-* Implement size limit for single file
-* Write unit tests
 * Secure files (only accept certain types of files / virus scan)
 * Better authentication
 * Connect with persistent database (dockerized?)